 On a personal note, Courtney grew up in Queens, NY and currently lives in Shavertown with her husband Gary and two children, Ariana and Thomas.
 She enjoys spending time with family and friends and is also a certified yoga instructor.

-Carol Llewellyn is the Senior Secretary for the Counseling Center and the Student Success Center.
+Carol Llewellyn is the Administrative Assistant for the Counseling Center and the Student Success Center.
 She has been a Misericordia employee for 30 years and has worked in a variety of departments over the years.
 She has been with the Counseling Center and Student Success Center for 15 years now.
 In her spare time, when she is not greeting students and directing them to the appropriate resources and/or staff, or keeping all the records and data in order for the Centers, etc., she enjoys golf, reading, knitting and her 2 granddaughters.